-Components of a road or elements of road plays an important part in ensuring the safety and service life of a road.
-The most important elements of roads are listed below.
+Components of a road or parts of a road plays an important part in ensuring the safety and service life of a road.
+Components of a road is designed to meet the design requirements, functional requirements etc. This article is about the components of road/parts of a road and its functions.

 Components of a Road